ritz078/embed-js/README.md

 --------

 * Converts emoticon text codes into emoticons :smile: , :heart:
-* Finds links in text input and turns them into html links.
+* Finds links in text input and turns them into html links (shortened urls like goo.gl,ow.ly,bit.ly etc supported)
 * Youtube and Vimeo video embedding with video details fetched from the api.
 * HTML5 player supported media embedding (mp3,mp4,ogg)
 * PDF viewing with preview and then the actual pdf in a frame.